 A: Payment Gateways connect a merchant to the bank or processor that is acting as the front-end connection to the Card Brands.
 They are called gateways because they take many inputs from a variety of different applications and route those inputs to the appropriate bank or processor.
 Gateways communicate with the bank or processor using dial-up connections, Web-based connections or privately held leased lines.

 A: The point of sale (POS) environment refers to a transaction that takes place at a merchant location (i.e. retail store, restaurant, hotel, gas station, convenience store, etc.).
 An Internet protocol (IP) -based POS is when transactions are stored, processed, or transmitted on IP-based systems or systems communicating via TCP/IP.

-The Payment Card Industry Security Standards Council (PCI SSC) will maintain the PA-DSS and administer a program to validate payment applications’ compliance against this standard.
-The PCI SSC now publishes and maintains a list of PA-DSS validated applications.
-Seehttps://www.pcisecuritystandards.org/security_standards/pa_dss.shtml for more information.
+The PCI SSC administers the program to validate payment applications’ compliance against the PA-DSS, and publishes and maintains a list of PA-DSS validated applications.
+See https://www.pcisecuritystandards.org/security_standards/pa_dss.shtml for more information.